Tomerlin Knowledge Center

-Your software solution is only as useful as the processes that support it.
-Understanding the new system and how it supports your employees’ daily work is crucial to see ROI from your implementation.
+Your software solution is only as valuable as the processes that support it.
+Understanding the new system and how it helps your employees’ daily work is crucial to see ROI from your implementation.
 XSOL process modeling may be the secret to higher adoption rates and improved productivity.

-Process modeling is an important step to ensure your ERP implementation is successful.
+Process modeling is a crucial step to ensure your ERP implementation is successful.
 Here’s how XSOL process modeling can help your business.

 What Does XSOL Process Modeling Do?

 Your business probably has a ton of processes set in place to manage tasks and distribute resources.
-When new software is introduced, some of those processes are bound to change.
+Some of those processes are bound to change when new software is introduced.
 While your staff knows how to complete their work now, they may not see how the new software can simplify their jobs.

 Creating and documenting processes is a necessary step of any ERP implementation.
-Process modeling identifies each task, the inputs needed to complete the task, and the expected outcomes of the task.
 A deep understanding of the processes that help your business run can help you see opportunities for automation.
+Process modeling identifies each task, the inputs needed to complete the task, and the expected outcomes.

 Often, business owners will make process maps to describe how something happens.
 Yet, this 2D format can still represent the conceptual process more than reality.